-The Revised Draft FY 2024 - 2027 TIP document with FHWA/FTA/GDOT comments incorporated will be made available for a 30-day public review and comment period in September - October 2023.
-The written comments received during the 30-day public review period will be included in Appendix D of the Final TIP document.
-The comments regarding specific project programming information will be incorporated into the project pages and throughout the TIP document.
-To provide a better response to the received comments, the CORE MPO staff will coordinate with the project sponsors and project managers where necessary to obtain accurate project information.
+The Revised Draft FY 2024 - 2027 TIP document with FHWA/FTA/GDOT comments incorporated were made available for a 30-day public review and comment period in September - October 2023.
+The written comments received during the 30-day public review period have been included in Appendix D. The comments regarding specific project programming information have been incorporated into the project pages and throughout the TIP document.
+To provide a better response to the received comments, the CORE MPO staff coordinated with the project sponsors and project managers where necessary to obtain accurate project information.

-The FY 2024 - 2027 TIP is expected to be endorsed by the Citizens Advisory Committee (CAC), the Technical Coordinating Committee (TCC) and the Economic Development and Freight Advisory Committee (EDFAC) on October 19, 2023 and by the Advisory Committee on Accessible Transportation (ACAT) on October 23, 2023.
-The Final TIP is expected to be adopted by the CORE MPO Board on November 1, 2023.
+The FY 2024 - 2027 TIP was endorsed by the Citizens Advisory Committee (CAC), the Technical Coordinating Committee (TCC) and the Economic Development and Freight Advisory Committee (EDFAC) on October 19, 2023 and by the Advisory Committee on Accessible Transportation (ACAT) on October 23, 2023.
+The Final TIP was adopted by the CORE MPO Board on November 1, 2023.